Talafhamohammad-cloud/data-structures-and-algorithms-python/challenges/ch-5/linked-list/README.md

 ## isert after
 it works the same as insert before but here we will add after specific node and its also contains two arguments the node i want to add  after and the new value
+## Kth-method
+Takes the index number as a parameter and its  Return node value from the end of the linked_list.